GuillaumePtj/BOB/README.md

 Some parts needs to be adapter, like the shoulder, the cable management, or the placement of the cards into the basement.
 The robot coulb be better with a last rotary axis, beetween the elbow and the wrist.
-the contrôle part as begun.
+The contrôle part as begun.
 But she is not implemented due tu a bluetooth probleme.
+The code in python need to work with interrupt so that we can use the raspberry for interfacing while she send data frame.

 ----------
 here is the datasheet of the [driver](https://www.trinamic.com/fileadmin/assets/Products/ICs_Documents/TMC2225_Datasheet_Rev1.11.pdf) for the steppers.